mjung5/online-news-prediction/analysis/bus.md

 “Polarity” conveys the idea that words have a very strong opinion.
 Therefore, higher average positive polarity refers that articles carry extreme positive opinions.

-David - I am not sure if my interpretation is correct for the negative polarity.
-The values on the X-axis(the negative polarity) are increasing from -1 to 0.
-It will be helpful if you confirm the meaning of the x-axis values.

 #### Correlation with numeric variables